-Update April 26, 2013 — Link to membership application has been removed as obsolete.
+Update April 26, 2013 — Link to membership application removed as obsolete.

 WASHINGTON — The Internal Revenue Service is seeking applications for vacancies on the Advisory Committee on Tax Exempt and Government Entities (ACT).
 The committee provides a venue for public input into critical tax administration areas.

 Vacancies exist in the following customer segments:

 Exempt Organizations — two vacancies,

 Indian Tribal Governments – one vacancy.

 There are currently no vacancies for Federal, State and Local Governments.